bart-blommaerts/bart-blommaerts.github.io/_posts/2018-05-31-rigadevdays.md

 In a changing landscape it's necessary to stay up-to-date and to know how innovative technology can deliver business value.

 But conferences also provide an opportunity to meet interesting people or to reconnect with old friends and former colleagues.
-Where else can you get tips for the logging stack you use, from [the actual evangelists](https://twitter.com/DaggieBe/status/1002111639389396992) of that stack?
+Where else can you get tips for the logging stack you use, from [the actual evangelists](https://twitter.com/DaggieBe/status/1002111639389396992) of that stack, over breakfast?

 <p style="text-align: center;">
   <img class="image fit" alt="What" src="/img/riga/bart.jpg">